Parametric G-computation for Compatible Indirect Treatment Comparisons with Limited Individual Patient Data: Context

 Conversely, MAIC and STC target the $A$ vs.~$C$ treatment effect that would be observed in the $BC$ population, thereby performing an adjusted indirect comparison in such population.
 MAIC and STC implicitly assume that the target population is the $BC$ population.
 The estimate of the adjusted $A$ vs.~$B$ treatment effect is:

 where $\hat{\Delta}_{10}^{(2)}$ is the estimated relative treatment effect of $A$ vs $C$ (mapped to the $BC$ population), and $\hat{\Delta}_{20}^{(2)}$ is the estimated marginal treatment effect of $B$ vs.~$C$ (in the $BC$ population).
-The estimate $\hat{\Delta}_{20}^{(2)}$ and an estimate of its variance may be directly published or derived non-parametrically from aggregate outcomes made available in the literature.
+The estimate $\hat{\Delta}_{20}^{(2)}$ and an estimate of its variance may be directly published or derived non-parametrically from crude aggregate outcomes made available in the literature.
 The majority of RCT publications will report an estimate targeting a marginal treatment effect, derived from a simple regression of outcome on a single independent variable, treatment assignment.
 In addition, the estimate $\hat{\Delta}_{12}^{(2)}$ should target a marginal treatment effect for reimbursement decisions at the population level.
 Therefore, $\hat{\Delta}_{10}^{(2)}$ should target a marginal treatment effect that is compatible with $\hat{\Delta}_{20}^{(2)}$.\cite{remiro2020conflating}

 As the relative effects, $\hat{\Delta}_{10}^{(2)}$ and $\hat{\Delta}_{20}^{(2)}$, are specific to separate studies, the within-trial randomization of the originally assigned patient groups is preserved.
-The within-trial relative effects are statistically independent of each other; hence, their variances are simply summed to estimate the variance of the $A$ vs.~$B$ treatment effect.
+Because the estimates are based on different study samples (IPD are unavailable for $BC$), the within-trial relative effects are assumed statistically independent of each other.
+Hence, their variances are simply summed to estimate the variance of the $A$ vs.~$B$ treatment effect.
 One can also take a Bayesian approach to estimating the indirect treatment comparison, in which case variances would be derived empirically from draws of the posterior density.
 In our opinion, a Bayesian analysis is helpful because simulation from the posterior distribution provides a framework for probabilistic decision-making, directly allowing for both statistical estimation and inference, and for principled uncertainty propagation.\cite{dias2013evidence}

 A reference intervention is required to define the effect modifiers.
 In the methods considered in this article, we are selecting the effect modifiers of treatment $A$ with respect to $C$ (as opposed to the treatment effect modifiers of $B$ vs.~$C$).
 This is because we have to adjust for these in order to perform the indirect comparison in the $BC$ population, implicitly assumed to be the target population.
 If one had access to IPD for the $BC$ study and only published ALD for the $AC$ study, one would have to adjust for the factors modifying the effect of treatment $B$ with respect to $C$, in order to perform the comparison in the $AC$ population.